 Kansas: Visit One of the Eight Wonders of Kansas

-Drivers can see Monument Rocks and Chalk Pyramids from highway US-83 in Kansas — that is, if you know where to look.
-These 70-feet tall sedimentary rock formations were formed by sea bed erosion during the Cretaceous Period.
+Drivers can see Monument Rocks and Chalk Pyramids from highway US-83 in western Kansas — that is, if you know where to look.
+These 70-foot tall sedimentary rock formations were formed by sea bed erosion during the Cretaceous Period.
 While these rocks are on private land, they are open free to the public during the day.

 Kentucky: Drink Bourbon